 As time allows, informal laboratory periods for additional training on nerve block techniques and other diagnostic procedures will be provided.
 "Mini-seminars" will, at times, be conducted to discuss areas of students' interests.

 Evaluation and Grades

-A Surgery Block Evaluation form (see appendix on-line) with constructive comments will be used to formulate an A through F grade.
-The following scale will be used for these grades:
+A Surgery Block Evaluation form (see appendix on-line) with constructive comments will be used to formulate your grade.
+Please see "CCVM Student Policies" for information on the Pass/No Pass grading.